Kimchi Jjigae (Kimchi Stew)

 Soup Base

-• Salt: add salt to taste as a finishing ingredient
+• Salt: a finishing ingredient

 All the ingredients to make a kimchi stew soup base.